younggyolee/geo_app/README.md

 ```

 # Architecture of the app
-- It basically uses 3 packages: `Django` + `Django-rest-framework` + `djangorestframework-gis`
+- Server application: It basically uses 3 packages: `Django` + `Django-rest-framework` + `djangorestframework-gis`
+- DB: `sqlite` was used for simplicity.
+Also, the db file `db.sqlite3` was included in the version control for an easier setup process.
+Some sample data are included in the DB file as well.

 ### Django
 - `geo_app`: boilerplate app.
 It has `settings.py` for the configuration of the whole app.
 - `api`: All the business logics reside here.

 ### Django-rest-framework
-- DRF(Django-rest-framework) was implemented since it reduces lots of code duplication on common API endpoint functionalities, serialization and validation.
+- [DRF(Django-rest-framework)](https://www.django-rest-framework.org/) was implemented to reduce lots of code duplication on common API endpoint functionalities, serialization and validation.
 - [Concrete View Class](https://www.django-rest-framework.org/api-guide/generic-views/#concrete-view-classes) functionality was used to drastically reduce the amount of code.

 ### djangorestframework-gis